 Equipment: Sticky rubber soled hiking shoes.

+Difficulty: Some slickrock scrambling may be required.
 Permits: Not required.
 Check the weather report before hiking this trail.
 Do not hike if it looks like rain

 Trailhead: The small tunnel along the Zion-Mt.
 Camel Hwy.